andreluza/species_habitat_interactions/README.md

 <br> <br>

-After fitting the model to the data we bind the predictions to the analysis dataset, and estimated the network robustness by integrating (summing up) infinitesimally small values of the spline interpolated using the fitted hyperbolic function applied to the minimum and maximum of the proportion of removed partite A species/corals.
+After fitting the model to the data, we bind the predictions to the analysis dataset, and estimated network robustness by integrating (summing up) infinitesimally small values of the spline interpolated using the fitted hyperbolic function applied to the minimum and maximum of the proportion of removed partite A species/corals.